tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: context object of current application, which cannot be null.
+- context: context object of the current application, which cannot be null.
 - callback: callback functions, including success and failure callbacks and cannot be null.

 #### Sample code